argoproj/argo-events/api/sensor.md

 <td>
 <em>(Optional)</em>
 <p>
 DeprecatedSwitch is the condition to execute the trigger.
-DEPRECATED: will be removed in v1.5, use conditions instead
+Deprecated: will be removed in v1.5, use conditions instead
 </p>
 </td>